-Let’s say your business sells complex technology solutions to large corporate and government.
+Let’s say your business sells complex B2B software to large corporate and government.
 You have 25 sales people eligible for commissions – including 10 “farmers” and 10 “hunters”, three technical specialists and two managers (excuse the simplistic language – it’s only an example).

 Already, you can see that the question gets complex in terms of team targets for managers and specialists.
 And we have the chestnut of farmers vs hunters.
 Let’s just focus on the hunters for now.